-Our school uses a resource called Values For Life as a basis for our Collective Worship.
-These Values are shared with children on a regular basis, and reinforced through our teaching.
+Our Values are illustrated in the Cross above and shared with children on a regular basis, in Collective Worship and reinforced through our teaching.

 Most of these Values can be said to be ‘human Values’ and inclusive for people with different or diverse faiths, and also for those with no faith.
 As a Church of England school, however, we have rooted these Values in stories from the Bible.

-In 2013 we conducted a consultation exercise to establish which Values were particularly important to members of this community.
-The final, selected set of Values are listed below, along with a small explanation, and linked to a Bible story which illustrates the Value well and is particularly memorable for the children.
+We conducted a consultation exercise to establish which Values were particularly important to members of this community.
+The chosen Values are listed below, along with a small explanation.
+Each is linked to a Bible story which illustrates the Value well, making it particularly memorable for the children.

 We have provided a web page which explains more about our promotion of the following British Values;